 Therefore, you’re going to want a lightweight model.
 It will make your life ten times easier, especially, for someone like me who tends to spill everything.
 And you won’t have to worry about it being a hassle moving your new RV vacuum around your RV.

 The type of carpet your RV has is essential to your decision-making process.
-In fact, it will have a significant impact on what product will be the best RV vacuum cleaner for you.
+In fact, it will have a significant impact on what product will be the right RV vacuum cleaner for you.
 The carpet you most likely have are either nylon, polyester, or elofin, which are suitable for an aggressive vacuum cleaner.